tarwn/lessthandot-hugo/blogs/content/posts/2013-09-04-lessthandot-outage-2013.md

 Cue jokes about how a group with professional developers, architects, project managers, managers, consultants, etc didn't have a DR plan.

 Rest assured, this site means a lot to us (the founders), us (the people who blog here), and us (the people who get information or look up resources here).
-Along with updates to the “holy crap where did the site go” plan, this may be the jab we need to get back to some other feature-y changes we had lost steam on.
+Along with updates to the "holy crap where did the site go" plan, this may be the jab we need to get back to some other feature-y changes we had lost steam on.

 During the outage, I kept a temporary Azure website up with some information about the outage and a link to the monitoring (that I finally implemented an hour into the outage, oh well).
 We'll have additional details and reactions posted in the blogs about the outage in the near future, but here is the content of that post for those that had not yet had a chance to see it: